Vitor0534/MangaSticker/Manga_Sticker_V1_1/README.txt

 The other functions are accessed by buttons on the interface:

--Arras element of the editing area;
+-Drag element of the editing area;

 -Select element for editing;